-It Is Now Counted Almost a Crime to Call Even an Intimate Friend by One.
-The present fashion of using the full Christian names of persons young or old, when addressing them, instead of a nickname, as used to be the rule, is a more sensible thing to do than fashion usually prescribes, but why it should be counted a crime for an intimate friend, in a moment of forgetfulness, to revert to the old nickname, t is hard to understand.
+NICKNAMES OUT OF STYLES.
+It Is Now Counted Almost a Crime to Call Even an Intimate

+Friend by One.

+The present fashion of using the full Christian names of persons young or old, when addressing them, instead of a nickname, as used to be the rule, is a more sensible thing to do than fashion usually prescribes, but why it should be counted a crime for an intimate friend, in a moment of forget. fulness, to revert to the old nickname, it is hard to understand.

 To call her child "Bessie" as once she was called, rouses the ire of the parent of "Elizabeth."
 "Anne" brings you up with a frown and a sharp reminder should you call her "Annie," though you may never, in her case, have learned of the change from the old style.
-"Will," as a rule, doesn't care a fig himself what you call him, but be quite sure his mother does, and will say to you reprovingly: "William, if you please," if you chance to call him "Willie."
+"Will," as a rule, doesn't care a fig himself what you call him, but be quite sure his mother does, and when the garment is wet.
+They will say to you reprovingly: "William, if you please," if you chance to call him "Wille."
 Two persons who had been close friends had a quarrel which parted them for life over one's persistence in calling the child of the other "Babe," instead of "Gladys," which was her name.

 A Nasty Smack.
 Miss Primseed-So you're going to marry the curate, I hear.
-Well, I hope you'll be happy and all that sort of thing, but-you mustn't mind my speaking plainly-I wonder you didn't choose some one a little less meek and -er-timid, you know.
-I can tell you my dear, only a very brave man will The Betrothed-Yes, I can quite believe that-but do you think you will ever find one with sufficient courage? -Ally Sloper.
+Well, I hope his wealth wisely. 'you'll be happy and all that sort of thing, but-you mustn't mind, my speaking plainly-I wonder you didn't choose some one a little less meek and -er-timid, you know.
+I can tell you my dear, only a very brave man will wed me.

+The Betrothed-Yes, I can quite believe that-but do you think you-will ever find one with sufficient courage? -Alla Sloper.

 His Method.
-Crawford-What nice homemade of Our Own Times," the gentlest man house, at one time famed for its lux- buy it at the baker's.-N. Y. Times.
+Crawford-What nice homemade bread you have.
+Crabshaw-Yes.
+I make my wife buy it at the baker's,-N. Y. Times.